 We’ve touched on this a little bit already.
 Choosing the right bulbs is imperative both for safety and to get the lighting just right.
 We’d suggest both the warmest and brightest lighting you can get, 2700K LEDs, 150 watts, for example to resemble natural daylighting.
 Because a bathroom is one of the only spaces you use at multiple times throughout the day, it needs both sharp, bright lighting and softer romantic lighting (all on dimmers!).

 Traditionally, we’d suggest avoiding glass or fabric shades and exposed bulbs in the bath because it hinders the distribution of the light, but with the emergence of trends like the modern farmhouse and industrial modern style, that advice is outdated.
 With that said, fixtures with white, diffused shades are going to give you the best lighting distribution that’s often so important and sought after for a bathroom design.

-Take Note from Your Favorite Hotel Room
+Last of the Bathroom Lighting Tips: Take Note from Your Favorite Hotel Room

 Why are hotel bathrooms always the best?
 High-end hotels often feature LED tape lighting around a vanity or a countertop edges or in showers or on the floor, and provide ample electrical outlets behind sinks and toilets.
 They really think of everything!